samjohnduke/freshly/README.md

 ## Usage

-Create a new API client using your Freshdesk API key
+Create a new API client using your Freshdesk API key and your api endpoint (the login url eg. https://skylarklabs.freshdesk.com)

 ```
 client = Freshly::Client.new api_key: {api_key}, api_endpoint: {api_endpoint}